Six Essential Tools for Your Remote Toolkit

 Even having been at it for a while, you may not know all the tools and hacks that can make virtual work a little simpler.
 Here are a few ideas to bolster your remote toolkit.

-Nearly six months ago, you might have found yourself working remotely for the first time in your professional life.
+Just over a year ago, you might have found yourself working remotely for the first time in your professional life.

 At the time, everyone was looking for ways to stay productive, and largely scrambling.